kittinunf/Result/README.md

 `mapError` (`(E) -> E2`) and `flatMapError` (`(E) -> Result<E2, ...>`) are counterpart of `map` and `flatMap`.
 However, they are operate on `Result.Failure`.
 It is quite handy when one needs to do some transformation on given `Exception` into a custom type of `Exception` that suits ones' need.

+## Support for Kotlin's Coroutines

+### SuspendableResult & SuspendableValidation

+These classes are an exact copy of the `Result` and `Validation` classes respectively.
+Use these classes if you are planning on using coroutines in your functions.

 ## Railway Oriented Programming

 If interested, here are more articles that one might enjoy.